lexise26/ECE2112-EDA2023/README.md

 - **Insights & Recommendations**: Offer insights into what makes tracks popular, including patterns in artist frequency and platform preferences.

 ## Guide Questions
+Before anything else, importing the needed library is the first thing we need to do for the code to run smoothly.

+    import pandas as pd
+    import matplotlib.pyplot as plt
+    import seaborn as sns

+Next is loading the data from the csv file from Kaggle.

+    spotify_data = pd.read_csv('spotify-2023.csv', encoding='ISO-8859-1')
+    spotify_data

 ### Overview of Dataset
 - How many rows and columns does the dataset contain?